Ficoroni Cista: History and dating

-An Old Latin inscription on the lid reveals that the cista was commissioned by Dindia Macolnia, a distinguished noblewoman of Praeneste, with the aim to give it to his daughter as a present (probably as a wedding-present).
-The inscription relates also the name of the craftsman, Novios Plautios.
+An Old Latin inscription on the lid reveals that the cista was commissioned by Dindia Macolnia, a distinguished noblewoman of Praeneste, with the aim of giving it to her daughter as a present (probably as a wedding-present).
+The inscription also relates the name of the craftsman, Novios Plautios.

 The artist's name seems to indicate a Campanian origin, although his workshop was located in Rome, as evidenced by the inscription.
 The fact that he found it useful to move to Rome is significant in itself as showing the rise of an adequate financial demand in the city for luxuries.
-According to Mommsen Plautius was an artisan who was granted a place in the noble Plautia gens as a former slave or client.
+According to Mommsen, Plautius was an artisan who was granted a place in the noble Plautia gens as a former slave or client.
 The manufacture of the cista is dated between c.
 350 and 330 BC.

 Description

 The cylindrical cista is 74 cm high and 35 in diameter.
 It is decorated with fine engravings on the body and lid, with applied cast bronze parts, such as the three claw-type feet, decorated in relief with representations of Hercules between Iolaus and Eros.
 Of the three feet, two are original, one an antique copy: they consist of claws resting on frogs.
 One foot bears the inscription MAQOOULNA, the purchaser's name.
 Three bronze statuettes, connected by outstretched arms, decorate the top of the lid and serve as handles.

 These separate and somewhat different parts point to a mechanical process of manufacture; the engraving, casting, and montage of the parts was carried out independently by different workmen.
 This explains why the plaquettes fastening the feet in place or forming part of the handle sometimes overlap the decoration or frieze, and why the engraved and applied parts are rarely in the same style or equivalent in their quality.